(833) 262-7801

 In this section, we’ll discuss some of the basic items to include on a pre-trip inspection checklist for a car, SUV, service van, or pickup truck that won’t be hauling a trailer.

-Keep in mind that you can add to this list if you want a more thorough inspection of the vehicle.
+Keep in mind that this list can include additional items as needed for a more thorough inspection of the vehicle.

 General